Giorgia Meloni: Relationship with fascism

-During her political career, Meloni has expressed statements that generated controversy.
+During her political career, Meloni has made statements that generated controversy.
 In an interview to the French newscast Soir 3 when she was 19, she praised Italian dictator Benito Mussolini as "a good politician, in that everything he did, he did for Italy", and as the best politician of the last 50 years.
 In January 2020, there was some controversy after Meloni and the comune ('municipality') of Verona supported naming a street after Giorgio Almirante; Meloni and the comune also supported giving Liliana Segre, a Holocaust survivor and senator for life, honorary citizenship.
-Segre said that she and Almirante are incompatible and the comune had to make a choice.
+Segre said that she and Almirante were incompatible and the comune had to make a choice.

 In May 2020, Meloni praised Almirante as a "great politician", as well as "a patriot".
 He was the co-founder of the Italian Social Movement (MSI), who had a long post-war political career until retiring in 1987.
 During World War II, he was a wartime collaborator as a civil minister of the Italian Social Republic (RSI), a Nazi puppet state, as well as editor-in-chief of the antisemitic and racist magazine La Difesa della Razza, which published the "Manifesto of Race" in 1938.

-As a minister in 2009, Meloni visited Yad Vashem in Israel, and she has also said as FdI party leader that her party "handed fascism over to history for decades now" and it "unambiguously condemns the suppression of democracy and the ignominious anti-Jewish laws".
+As a minister in 2009, Meloni visited Yad Vashem in Israel.
+She has said as FdI party leader that her party "handed fascism over to history for decades now" and it "unambiguously condemns the suppression of democracy and the ignominious anti-Jewish laws".

 In November 2018, Meloni declared that the celebration of the Liberation Day, also known as the Anniversary of Italy's Liberation from Nazi-Fascism on 25 April, and Festa della Repubblica, which celebrates the birth of the Italian Republic on 2 June, should be substituted with the National Unity and Armed Forces Day on 4 November, which commemorates Italy's victory in World War I. She said that Liberation Day and Festa della Repubblica are "two controversial celebrations".
 Meloni has tried to distance herself from her ties to Roberto Jonghi Lavarini, a Milanese politician and entrepreneur known as the "Black Baron".